-CNZ, along with its partners is responsible for developing, monitoring and implementing the Christchurch Economic Development Strategy, Christchurch Visitor Strategy, Christchurch Major Events Strategy and Christchurch Antarctic Gateway Strategy, and for developing the Christchurch City Narrative.
+It is responsible for developing, implementing and monitoring the Christchurch Economic Development Strategy, Christchurch Visitor Strategy, Christchurch Major Events Strategy and Christchurch Antarctic Gateway Strategy, and for developing the Christchurch City Narrative.

-Section 59 of the Local Government Act 2002 sets out the principal objectives of Council-controlled organisations.
-These objectives underpin CNZ's strategic direction and business plans including the achievement of the shareholder's commercial and non-commercial objectives.
+Section 59 of the Local Government Act 2002 sets out the principal objective of Councilcontrolled organisations.
+This objective underpins CNZHL's strategic direction and business plans including the achievement of the shareholder's commercial and non-commercial objectives.